Fili Pari

 99C manufactures build-to-order apparel for the growing me-commerce market and serves as an economic mobility bridge for the local workforce in Lawrence and Lowell.
 It provides quick-turn performance activewear production, advanced concept incubation, and wearable technology integration for global and emerging brands.

-Bow & Drape Inc. is an online retailer specializing in custom-designed apparel and accessories for women, including bridal clothing and pet products.
-Founded in 2012 and based in New York, the company allows customers to create unique garments by choosing from a selection of silhouettes, colors, and trims.
-Once a design is finalized, Bow & Drape manufactures the item in the USA and ships it directly to the customer within two weeks.
-Formerly known as Zoora LLC, Bow & Drape Inc. has been operating as a subsidiary of Brand Value Growth LLC since November 2019.
+Bow & Drape Inc. is an online retailer specializing in custom-designed apparel and accessories for women, as well as bridal clothing and pet products.
+Incorporated in 2012 and based in New York City, the company offers a unique fashion platform that allows customers to design their own clothing with ease.
+Using a guided interface, shoppers can choose from hand-selected silhouettes, colors, and trims to create personalized garments tailored to their preferences.
+Once the design is finalized, Bow & Drape manufactures the item in the USA and ships it directly to the customer within two weeks.
+Formerly known as Zoora LLC, Bow & Drape operates as a subsidiary of Brand Value Growth LLC.

 They feel that shopping for clothes online is lacking the essences of shopping, such as trying things on, mixing and matching to create new looks, and socializing with friends.
 We wanted a virtual closet like in the movie “Clueless”, where discovering amazing looks is always at our fingertips.
 LookFlix currently has thousands of products from popular brands, with amazing looks you can't find anywhere else.